 And I’ll also share some common questions asked by real people, as well as some of my favourite tips on owning your introversion.

 If you can believe it, Cambridge dictionary defines an introvert as, ‘someone who is shy, quiet, and prefers to spend time alone rather than often being with other people’.

-Let’s re-define that to modern standards:
+Let’s re-define that to modern standards, shall we!

 An introvert is someone who enjoys spending time alone without unwanted stimulation or distraction in order to recharge.

 Contrary to popular belief, not all introverts are shy.

 In fact, introverts and highly sensitive people are a wide a varied type of person, but we’ll get to that in a bit.

 What’s the difference between an introvert and an extrovert?

 There’s a misconception that being introverted means you’re shy, anti-social and struggle to be around people.

 Being an introvert means that your energy is drained when you’re around others and re-charged when you’re alone.